BoreyJr/-_MyBookList/README.md

 # MyBookList
-MyBookList is a form which store information of books, that insert by the user.
+MyBookList is a book list webpage, which store information of books, that insert by the user.
 This project is for educational purpose.

 # Technologies